I-Am-Crumbles/I-Am-Crumbles.github.io/index.md

 ## Who am I?

 I am Crumbles, at least online anyway.
 In real life most people just call me Matt.
-I am over a year into my Cybersecurity journey, and I've made significant progress along the way.
-As a CompTIA Security+ certified professional, I bring a solid foundation of knowledge and skills to the table.
-After my own time as a student at Fullstack Academy I worked for two cohorts as a Cybersecurity Mentor in their full time program.
-Alongside allowing me to hone my own skills by utilizing them from an instructors perspective it was a rewarding experience to educate and guide those who chose to follow a similar path.
+I'm a highly motivated Cybersecurity professional with a passion for continuous learning and staying ahead in this dynamic field.
+My journey in cybersecurity has been rewarding, and I'm thrilled to share my experiences that I often document right here on my personal project portfolio, 'Everyone Has a Blog, Bud".

-Throughout this journey I discovered my true passion lies in Offensive Security, as such I am currently studying for the eJPT certification to further enhance my expertise in the field.
-Currently this blog's main purpose is to serve as a personal project portfolio so if you decide to take the time to check out some of my posts feel free to leave a comment.
-Whether I helped you learn something new or you think this is just the same rehashed content everyone else puts out I'd love to hear it.
+Having successfully obtained the eJPT certification, I'm now working towards PortSwigger's Burp Suite Certified Practitioner to expand on my knowledge of web application security and exploitation.
+I am eager to take on exciting projects, collaborate with like-minded professionals, and contribute to securing the digital world.
+So if you decide to take the time to check out some of my posts feel free to leave a comment.
+Whether I helped you learn something new or you think this is just the same rehashed content everyone else puts out I’d love to hear it.
 After all everyone has a blog, bud.